NotHolmes/predict-tourist-attraction/README.md

 # Locate tourist attraction from a picture
 Locate (Thai) tourist attraction from a picture.
-Currently on a data gathering process.
+currently on a data gathering process.